matthewhand/stripe-payment/README.md

 ## TODO

+- [ ] Deploy Stripe donation button
-- [x] Create donation button that uses Stripe.
+  - [x] Create donation button using Stripe API.
   - [ ] Update Strip donation button referenced payment link to support at least Google Payment.
+- [ ] Deploy accept-a-payment github project

-- [x] (User) accept-a-payment github project is deployed to Vercel.
+  - [x] (User) Forked accept-a-payment github and linked to Vercel.
   - [ ] accept-a-payment does not return HTTP error 404 on Vercel.
   - [ ] accept-a-payment is updated to use custom image and text.
+- [ ] Deploy strip-checkout-next-js-demo github project
   - [ ] stripe-checkout-next-js-demo is updated to use a payment link to a product in my stripe api.
   - [x] stripe-checkout-next-js-demo is updated to use custom image and text.
   - [ ] stripe-checkout-next-js-demo is updated with correct price.
   - [x] stripe-checkout-next-js-demo github project is deployed to Render.com
   - [x] stripe-checkout-next-js-demo github project is deployed to Netlify

-- [ ] Add these options to the TODO list (deploy and rebrand) https://www.perplexity.ai/search/99c2a24c-152f-4f9d-b742-ed6cc70cbb48?s=u
+- [ ] Deploy Paypal donation button
+  - [ ] Research using webpilot plugin how to deploy paypal donation button

 ## Notebooks